-- B. Permitted Uses are set forth in Section 140-8B.

-- C. Area and Bulk Regulations the Area and Bulk regulations GH District are set forth below:
+- B. Permitted Uses are set forth in Section 140-8B. - C. Area and Bulk Regulations the Area and Bulk regulations GH District are set forth below:

-- (1) Minimum Lot Area 5,000 square feet
+(1) Minimum Lot Area: 5,000 square feet

-- (2) Lot Width 50 feet
+(2) Lot Width: 50 feet

-- (3) Required Lot Frontage 50 feet
+(3) Required Lot Frontage: 50 feet

-- (4) Required Yards
+(4) Required Yards:

-- (a) Front: Minimum is 15 feet; Maximum is 35 feet
+(a) Front: Minimum is 15 feet; Maximum is 35 feet

-- (b) Side: Minimum is 10 feet
+(b) Side: Minimum is 10 feet

-- (c) Rear: Minimum is 25 feet
+(c) Rear: Minimum is 25 feet

-- (5) Maximum Impervious Coverage 70%
+(5) Maximum Impervious Coverage: 70%

-- (6) Maximum Building Footprint 5,000 square feet
+(6) Maximum Building Footprint: 5,000 square feet

-- (7) Maximum Building Height 2.5 stories, not to exceed 30 feet, except that 3 stories, not to
+(7) Maximum Building Height 3 occupiable stories, not to exceed 35 feet.

-exceed 35 feet, is permitted when 10% of the multiple dwelling units in the project are Affordable Housing units as defined by and meeting the requirements of Chapter 132 of the Town Code.
-[TB members, please consider whether 3 stories should be allowed in the hamlet district.]

-- D. Design Standards.
-The Planning Board shall consider the following design standards and ensure that prior to approving projects in the GH District, the intent of these design standards has been achieved by the applicant to the fullest extent practicable. - (1) For new development on a previously undeveloped lot, and for projects involving substantial alterations to structures on existing developed lots or substantial alterations to other improvements on the lot, full compliance with the design standards is required.
-In the case of minor alterations to an existing developed structure or lot, strict adherence to the design standards may not be feasible.
-In such a case, any alterations should bring the site into more conformance with these design standards and the purposes of the GH in §140-22.4A above.
+D. Design Standards.
+The Planning Board shall consider the following design standards and standards for redevelopment found in § 140-22.1G and ensure that prior to approving projects in the GH District, the intent of these design standards has been achieved by the applicant to the fullest extent practicable.

-In all where cases where the standards cannot be met, the applicant shall be required to submit to the Planning Board a list of any design standards herein that it cannot meet, a written explanation of the difficulties in meeting the design standard, and a description of how the applicant proposes to satisfy the purposes of the GH District despite lack of compliance with the design standards.
-The Planning Board may waive individual requirements of the design standards if it finds, based on the applicant's explanation, that adherence would be impractical and that the applicant has demonstrated compliance with the purposes of the GH District through alternative means.

-(2) Site Organization
+(1) Site Organization.

-Drawings and photos that illustrate required and desirable elements of site organization, site design, and architecture can be found in §140-22.2: Main Street Mixed Use District and in Appendix C.
+Drawings and photos that illustrate required and desirable elements of site organization, site design, and architecture can be found in Appendix C.

 - (a) New buildings: - i.
 Buildings shall be setback from the sidewalk no more than 10 feet. - ii.
-Off-street parking shall be provided on the side or in the rear of buildings where required.

-iii.
-If parking is at the side of a building, a minimum landscaped buffer of up to fifteen (15) feet in width, but in no case less than five (5) feet, of a density to block visibility, may be required by the Planning Board between the parking area and the back edge of sidewalk.
+Off-street parking shall be provided on the side or in the rear of buildings (see Appendix C Picture 1). - iii.
+If parking is at the side of a building, a minimum landscaped buffer of up to fifteen (15) feet in width, but in no case less than five (5) feet, of a density to block visibility, shall be required by the Planning Board between the parking area and the back edge of sidewalk.
 The landscape shall include a mixture of trees, hedges or shrubs, with optional hardscape.
-Acceptable landscape materials include: trees, hedges, shrubs, or low walls of brick, stone, wrought iron, or an acceptable substitute.
+Acceptable landscape materials include: trees, hedges, shrubs, or low walls of brick, stone, wrought iron, or an acceptable substitute (see Appendix C - Pictures 2 and 3).